 828 Broadway at 12th Street

 Your kids can get up close and personal with their favorite characters at Strand's Family Hour.
 Each weekend a different character visits the store for story and craft times.
-Visit the website for a complete schedule, but expect to find favorites such as Elmo, Clifford, and more at the twice daily (11am and 2pm) Family Hours each Saturday and Sunday.
-The bookshop also hosts events that might appeal to adults, including parenting author events.
+Visit the website for a complete schedule, but expect to find favorites such as Elmo, Peppa Pig, and more at the twice daily (11am and 2pm) Family Hours each Saturday and Sunday.
+The bookshop also hosts events that appeal to adults, including parenting author events.

 Word Up Community Bookstore — Washington Heights